infernojs/inferno-website/src/docs/guides/installation.md

 ### Support for ES2015 components:

-The core Inferno package does not support ES2015 class components, only functional components, out of the box.
-Including `inferno-component` will provide full ES2015 class support.
+The core Inferno package **supports** ES2015 class components natively since version 4 out of the box.
+If you are still running an older version you can use class components with the now deprecated `inferno-component` package.

 ```sh
 npm install --save inferno-component